 Biomechanical factors can contribute to the development of Hallux Valgus.
 For example, if you overpronate where the foot rolls in or flattens excessively which causes the inside of the foot to rub against the shoe.

 Increased length of the first metatarsal bone in the foot3.

 Age is also a factor as the ligaments lose strength as you get older.

 Direct trauma or impact to the ligaments on the inside of the foot, or to the sesamoid bones.

 Other causes include Achilles tendon shortening, degeneration of the joint, neuromuscular disorders, and collagen deficient diseases.

 Initial treatment for bunions is based on reducing pain and correcting any biomechanical problems of the foot.
 Later or in more severe cases surgery will be required.

 Orthotic shoe inserts

-Severe cases may require surgery to realign the joint into a better position but this is a last resort if conservative treatment has failed or just walking is painful.
+Severe cases may require surgery to realign the joint into a better position, but this is the last resort if conservative treatment has failed or just walking is painful.

-Surgery is usually done as an out patient procedure so the patient does not have to stay in hospital overnight although it is usually performed under a general anesthetic.
+Surgery is usually done as an outpatient procedure so the patient does not have to stay in a hospital overnight although it is usually performed under a general anesthetic.